 SCP Monthly Update — April 2019

-SCP will post the distribution statistics report for the month of March 2019 here soon.
+SCP has posted the distribution statistics report for the month of March 2019.
 This monthly report shows net increase or decrease of titles from CDL licensed and selected open access collections.
 For serials, we distributed a new collection of Lyell Collection online journals (9 titles).
 Other major distributions were EBSCO journals (16 titles), IEEE Xplore online journals (15 titles), Morgan & Claypool online journals (25 titles), Open Access journals (339 titles, including DOAJ 288 titles, PubMed Central 13 titles, and Taylor & Francis 15 titles).
 There were also 82 titles of Open Access journals removed.

 For monographs, we distributed a new collection of Lyell monographs (542 titles, including Engineering geology special publications online monographs 23 titles, Memoir (Geological Society of London) online monographs 48 titles, and Special publication of the Geological Society of London online monographs 466 titles).
 Lyell Collection is an online collection comprising the Geological Society of London’s journal titles, Special Publication Ebooks, and unique content (memoirs) relevant to active earth science programs.
 Please see the CDLINFO article for details.